Skip to main content

 > Find all API endpoints in my source code

-vigolium agent --prompt-template endpoint-discovery --source ./src
+vigolium agent query --prompt-template endpoint-discovery --source ./src

 Review specific files only: